MSU-Libraries/sandhill/README.md

 Alternatively you can modify the enivornment variables either at the host level (in `/etc/environment`) or at the application level (in `./.env`).

-The same variables in the [sandhill.default_settings.cfg](sandhill.default_settings.cfg) file can be set in the environment file.
+There are some default environment variable settings in [sandhill/sandhill.default_settings.cfg](sandhill/sandhill.default_settings.cfg); using the same variable names in the environment file will allow you to override those.

 ### Running the application:
 To get the application started up, simply run the uwsgi module: